rebel-tech/Rebel-Alliance-Tech-Manual/README.md

 If you use something like Tor to check a Facebook account under your own name then obviously anyone at the end of that connection can see that you're online, that you're connecting to Facebook and probably what you're doing on Facebook.
 What they probably won't see however is *where* you're connecting to Facebook from.
 So for example activists on the run from the Syrian government could still check Facebook without revealing what city they were staying in as they fled.

 Similarly if you use Tor to look up weather in your city then someone watching could easily figure out that you are a Tor user in that city, but if you're not doing anything connected to your personal identity they may not know *who* you are.
+Tor Browser separates your connections to Facebook and the weather site by using different paths through the Tor Network for each one, making it relatively safe to do both at the same time.

 However no technology is a magic bullet for anonymity.
 If you use Tor to post a statement and sign your name on that statement that statement is obviously not anonymous.
 Similarly if you create and upload an image in that statement, but it was created on your computer your image software may have automatically added your username to that image "to be helpful!" thus possibly revealing who you are.
 Your prior posts online may even be useable to identify you by your writing style.
 If you're on the run and you don't log in to any account connected to you but you do keep the same browsing habits (eg visit the same unique set of webcomics) they could concievably identify you by them.
 We don't know of any activist anywhere who's been decloaked by writing style or favorite webcomics, but those are the sort of possibilities to keep in mind.

-##Steganography & Censorship Circumvention
+##Steganography, Obfuscation & Censorship Circumvention

 Often the problem isn't even hiding who you are, it's just finding any way to get online past a censor -- or *hiding* that you're doing anything encrypted.
 Encrypted communications are usually quite obviously encrypted and sometimes you can't risk anyone seeing that you're using encryption.